 Sheffield Unionof Golf Clubs

-1. Participation in any Championship, Match, Competition or other events arranged by the Union, shall be limited to male members of clubs affiliated to the Union (unless otherwise stated) who shall be in possession of a CONGU handicap.
-Such clubs shall be required to supply the Secretary with the correct handicap of any player entered.
-In handicap events any competitor who is a member of more than one club must play off his official 'Home Club' handicap.
+1. Participation in any Championship, Match, Competition or other events arranged by the Union, shall be limited to male members of clubs affiliated to the Union (unless otherwise stated) who shall be in possession of a Handicap Index.
+Such clubs shall be required to supply the Secretary with the correct CDH number of any player entered.
+In handicap events any competitor who is a member of more than one club must play off his official 'Home Club' Handicap Index.

 2. The Union recognises the Royal and Ancient Golf Club of St. Andrews as the ruling authority.
 All competitions shall be played according to their rules and to the bye-laws of the club on whose course the event shall be held, so far as they are approved by the Executive Committee.

 3. The Executive Committee shall arrange and carry through all competitions and have power to make such regulations and temporary regulations as they deem desirable.
 In all competitions they may revise conditions, entry fees and handicap limits as they deem advisable.
 Any breach of the conditions of entry by an entrant without justifiable reason being given in writing will enable the Executive Committee of the Union to take such disciplinary action as they think fit.

 3a.
 In 36 hole Competitions, the entrant shall complete both rounds of golf unless , unless he has notified the desk of his withdrawal on the day of the competition, or a justifiable reason is given in writing for his not doing so.
 The Executive Committee's decision as to whether such reason is justifiable and whether or not any sanctions shall be applied, shall be final.

 4. Objections shall be in writing and received by the Secretary within three days of the competition. the decision of the Executive Committee is final.